Time, results, treatment, blood, vial, papers, charting, review, progression

 Reviewed by: HU Medical Review Board | Last reviewed: September 2024 | Last updated: September 2024

 HIV targets the body’s CD4 cells.
 These cells are also called T-cells or lymphocytes.
 Lymphocytes work to fight infection.
-HIV destroys CD4 cells, which lowers the immune system’s ability to protect itself.
-The person with HIV then becomes more at risk of serious illnesses and cancers.1-4
+Specifically, HIV destroys CD4 cells, which lowers the immune system’s ability to protect itself.
+Consequently, the person with HIV then becomes more at risk of serious illnesses and cancers.1-4

 Start a Forum